KenKundert/inform/doc/user.rst

 ProgressBar Class
 """""""""""""""""

-The :class:`inform.ProgressBar` class is used to draw a progress bar as a single text line.
+The :class:`ProgressBar` class is used to draw a progress bar as a single text line.
 The line counts down as progress is made and reaches 0 as the task completes.
 Interruptions are handled with grace.

 There are three typical ways to use the progress bar.
 The first is used to